 We all know what an IDE can do for you; speed up your development time by preventing code mistakes, highlighting syntax for great readability, code hinting for classes and functions in your project, and many others.
 All of these are of very great use since Drupal 7 is of the most part procedural.
 You will need to be aware of the many functions and parameters.
 An IDE saves you from wasting time searching for APIs.

 One of the most important uses of IDEs is debugging.
 Integrating PHPStorm with XDebug on my local server really changed things around.

 Although Devel is a great tool for printing out variables, it has nothing on Xdebug in terms of debugging.
-When done with the setup, all there is to do is to place a breakpoint in your code and load your site page.
-The execution stops at the breakpoint (that was hopefully supposed to be executed) and give you access to a bank of contextual information.
-You get all the global and scope variables that you can navigate through, a great callstack of what functions or methods have been triggered so far and many others.
+When done with the setup, all there is to do is place a breakpoint in your code and load your site page.
+The execution stops at the breakpoint (that was hopefully supposed to be executed) and gives you access to a bank of contextual information.
+You get all the global and scope variables that you can navigate through, a great callstack of what functions or methods have been triggered so far, and many others.

 Looking for Drupal Experts?
 We have those!
 We’d love to talk more about your project.